Bonds rally, dollar firms as traders ponder rate cuts

-:Government bonds rallied on Tuesday as euro zone inflation data boosted the case for faster European Central Bank rate cuts but the dollar firmed after comments by U.S. Federal Reserve Chair Jerome Powell scuppered bets on a second big rate reduction.
+:Government bonds rallied on Tuesday as euro zone inflation data boosted the case for faster European Central Bank rate cuts, while the dollar firmed after comments by Federal Reserve Chair Jerome Powell reined in bets on a second big U.S. rate cut.

-Oil prices slumped even as Middle East tensions escalated after Israel's ground incursion in Lebanon appeared to be getting underway early on Tuesday. .
+Oil prices fell even as Middle Eastern tensions escalated after Israel's ground incursion in Lebanon appeared to be getting underway.

-Euro zone inflation data helped the bond rally as it came in below the ECB's target, boosting the case for speedier rate cuts that traders have been betting on.
+Euro zone inflation data helped the bond rally as it came in below the ECB's 2 per cent target, boosting the case for speedier rate cuts than traders have been betting on.

-Germany's 10-year bond yield dropped to its lowest since January.
-U.S. Treasury 10-year yields were last down 6 basis points at 3.74 per cent.
+Germany's 10-year bond yield fell over 8 basis points (bps) to its lowest since January.
+U.S. Treasury 10-year yields were last down 6 bps at 3.74 per cent.

 "The dovish repricing of ECB expectations (is) continuing as markets increasingly price an October cut," said Michael Brown, senior strategist at Pepperstone.

-The U.S. dollar was 0.2 per cent higher against a basket of currencies as traders reckoned the Fed was now more likely to cut rates by 25 bps rather than 50 bps in November.
+The U.S. dollar was 0.3 per cent higher against a basket of currencies as traders reckoned the Fed was now more likely to cut rates by 25 bps, rather than 50 bps, in November.

-European stocks, meanwhile, edged marginally higher with the STOXX 600 index up 0.2 per cent.
-But U.S. stock futures indices were flat to 0.3 per cent lower.
+European stocks, meanwhile, edged higher with the STOXX 600 index up 0.4 per cent.
+But U.S. stock futures indexes were mixed

 HURRY OR NOT?